-Before you jump into searching through the hundreds of facilities we profile, identify what kind of celebration you want and establish selection criteria early.
+Before you jump into a full-fledged wedding venue search, it helps to identify what kind of celebration you want and establish selection criteria early.
 Here are some basics:

-Guests may be traveling a considerable distance by car to get to your party destination.
-Given the California freeway system and traffic congestion, you'll save them lots of time and trouble if you provide, along with the invitation, specific directions on a separate map drawn to scale.
+Guests may be traveling a considerable distance by car to get to your wedding destination.
+Sure, they can use Google Maps or some other navigation tool to get directions to your venue, but those resources aren't always 100% reliable.
+Given possible freeway system confusion and traffic congestion, you'll save your guests lots of time and trouble if you provide, along with the invitation, specific directions on a separate map drawn to scale.
 Include symbols indicating directions (north, south, etc.) and the names of the appropriate off-ramps.
 If you're not sure about exits, landmarks or street names, take a dry run of the route to make sure everything on your map is accurate and easy to follow.
 If your function occurs after dark, do the test drive at night so you can note well-lit landmarks that will prevent your guests from getting lost—both coming to your event and going home.

-If you're having a Friday evening event, take commuters into account, especially if your venue is in an area that gets bumper-to-bumper traffic.
+If you're having a Friday evening event, take commuters into account, especially if your event site is in an area that gets bumper-to-bumper traffic.
 One solution is to schedule your get-together after 7pm when freeways are less congested.

 Even if you have few constraints when picking a location, it's still worth considering the total driving time to and from your destination.
-When it's over two hours, an overnight stay may be necessary and you may be limited to a Saturday night event, since your nearest and dearest won't be able to spend hours on the road during the week.
-If you have guests arriving by plane, it's certainly helpful if there's an airport nearby, and if your co-workers, friends or family enjoy drinking try to house them close to the event site.
+When it's over two hours, an overnight stay may be necessary, and you may be limited to a Saturday night event, since your nearest and dearest won't be able to spend hours on the road during the week.
+If you're going to need lodging for some of your guests during your celebration, be sure to check out the Guest Accommodations/Room Blocks section for suggestions and info.
+If you have guests arriving by plane, it's certainly helpful if there's an airport nearby, and if your co-workers, friends or family enjoy drinking, try to house them close to the event site.

-There's no reason why you can't contemplate a special event in the Santa Cruz Mountains if you live in the bay area or in a wine cave in Santa Ynez if you live in L.A.
+There's no reason why you can't contemplate a special event in a spot that's off the beaten path.
 Just remember that if you're planning a wedding that's not local, a venue's on-site coordinator or a wedding planner can really help: Many are experienced in handling destination events and can be a great asset.

-Northern California, for all its (pardon the expression) faults, has got some great advantages weather-wise.
-Outdoor special events, ceremonies and receptions can take place throughout most of the year, and from September to November you can anticipate sunny skies and warm temperatures.
-However, when the mercury rises in inland areas, watch out.
+The weather can be a big factor, especially if you're planning to have part or all of your event outdoors.
+Celebrating under sunny skies is great, but when the mercury rises in inland areas, watch out.
 A canopy or tables with umbrellas are essential for screening the sun.
 In fact, you should ask each facility manager about the sun's direction and intensity with respect to the time of day and month your event will take place.
 Guests will be uncomfortable facing into the sun during a ceremony, and white walls and enclosed areas bounce light around and can hold in heat.
 If your event is scheduled for midday in July, for example, include a note on your location map to bring sunglasses, hat and sunscreen.
 If you also mention words like "poolside," "yacht deck" or "lawn seating" on the map, it will help guests know how to dress.
 In summer, you might want to consider an evening rather than a midday celebration.
 Not only is the air cooler, but you may also get an extra bonus—a glorious sunset.

 Sometimes, places have strict rules and regulations.
 If most of your guests smoke, then pick a location that doesn't restrict smoking.
 If alcohol is going to be consumed, make sure it's allowed and find out if bar service needs to be licensed.
 If dancing and a big band are critical, then limit yourself to those locations that can accommodate them and the accompanying decibels.
 Do you have children, seniors or disabled guests, vegetarians or folks who want kosher food on your list?
 If so, you need to plan for them, too.
 It's essential that you identify the special factors that are important for your event before you sign a contract.